 Vagueness of infrastructure management authority

 Decision-making for infrastructure management is inherently complicated, because it is embedded in a complicated social structure related to various infrastructures (Too, 2011).
 In particular, the complexity increases under circumstances in which the management authority for certain infrastructure is unclear.
 If the duties and tasks of the various government agencies and departments engaged in the maintenance and management of water infrastructure are assigned clearly on a legal basis, maintenance and management works can be carried out without uncertainty, but the actual circumstances are quite different.
-For example, a scrutiny analysis of management authority reveals that many part of the social infrastructure such as water supply systems, dams, ports, and roads are recognized as nationally owned assets under the National Account Act, but sewers are not included in this Act.
+For example, a scrutiny analysis of management authority reveals that many parts of the social infrastructure such as water supply systems, dams, ports, and roads are recognized as nationally owned assets under the 2017 National Accounting Act (The National Law Information Center, 2018) but sewers are not included in this Act.
 This means that sewers are not nationally owned assets although they were built using the national budget.
-In accordance with the Sewerage Act, sewerage arrangements belong to the local government in that region and their maintenance is the local government's duty.
-However, under the Rules for Local Government Account Standards, sewerage arrangements are not subject to local accounting regulations.
+In accordance with the 2017 Sewerage Act(The National Law Information Center, 2018), sewerage arrangements belong to the local government in that region and their maintenance is the local government's duty.
+However, under the 2017 Rules for Local Government Accounting Standards (The National Law Information Center, 2018), sewerage arrangements are not subject to local accounting regulations.
 Only roads, water supply facilities, urban railroads, and water supply facilities, etc., except for sewerage arrangements are regulated by local government in accordance with the Act, which can be interpreted to mean that sewage facilities do not belong to any institution.

 Improper information management